 Identifying indoor air pollution can be tricky.
 One telltale sign is determining whether or not you feel better outside your home.
 If you develop headaches, cough or your eyes water when you’re home, there is a good chance you have poor indoor air quality.
 Additionally, there are several air quality monitors you can set up in your home to test your air quality.

-This air purifier features a sleek design and doesn’t require any assembly.
+This air purifier features a sleek design and is super easy to set up and use.
 It features a built-in air-quality monitor and runs silently when your air is clean.
 During testing, it became slightly louder when our air quality dropped and the fan sped up.
 We noticed significant changes in our room’s air quality and it even helped clean the air of smoke and pollutants from nearby wildfires.

 While testing, we noticed air quality improvements that reduced allergies and the smell from our fireplace.
 The highest setting is relatively loud, but the sleep fan setting is nearly silent.
 Assembling this was easy, and it worked great in rooms up to 219 square feet.